lh3/bwa/README.md

 diverged part of ALT contigs and also enables HLA typing.
 It is recommended to run the post-processing script.

+#### <a name="minusM"></a>8.
+When should I use the -M option ?

+The BWA MEM -M option was implemented to generate alignments backwardly compatible to SAM versions prior to X.Y .
+Picard had not been updated to implement the changes to the SAM specification.
+Picard has caught up with the SAM specification since Picard version U.V.W. from around 2015

 [1]: http://en.wikipedia.org/wiki/GNU_General_Public_License